 State law determines when a driver in a car crash must report what happened to the police.
 Typically, you don’t have to notify law enforcement if the accident doesn’t prevent your vehicle from operating safely and normally.
-However, if the accident causes someone’s injury or death, calling the police and waiting for them to arrive is a legal requirement.
+However, if the accident causes someone’s injury or death, calling the police after an accident and waiting for them to arrive is a legal requirement.

 Regardless of the severity of the accident, you should always call 911 after a car wreck.
 Even if you don’t get hurt or your injury appears minor, informing law enforcement puts the incident on record.
 A physical report outlining the accident date, people involved, and other relevant details can be helpful if you pursue action against the at-fault motorist.